 RMP at Home: What’s new

 Students will have at least 3 hours of live learning each day -- meaning more time interacting with their teachers and fellow students.
 Students will be grouped into either a morning schedule or an afternoon schedule.
 (See those sample schedules here.)

 A new English Language Arts curriculum

 This school year we will be implementing a new comprehensive English Language Arts curriculum: EL Education K-5 Language Arts.
-We are incredibly excited about how this curriculum will support scholars’ learning through content-based literacy modules.
-Students will build content knowledge and vocabulary about a topic through a variety of engaging and culturally relevant texts, project-based learning, increased support for our scholars learning English, and more.
+We are incredibly excited about how this curriculum will support students’ learning through content-based literacy modules.
+Students will build content knowledge and vocabulary about a topic through a variety of engaging and culturally relevant texts, project-based learning, increased support for our students learning English, and more.

 A special project-based learning activity each week

 Teachers will create a project-based learning opportunity rooted in the interests and passions of our students to work on independently throughout the week.

 More comprehensive programming including specials such as art, music, and dance